You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Before making an application to a university, research and reflection play an important part in students identifying courses and universities which would be a good fit for them.
 For students to be happy and successful throughout their time in Higher Education, we appreciate the complexity of the decision-making process.

 To support this, our Schools and Colleges Team offer a range of activity in this area.
-Our provision includes a suite of in-school or on-campus workshops, designed to equip students with the tools they will need to decide on the best university and degree for them.
+Our Schools presentations are designed to equip students with the tools they'll need to decide on the best university and degree for them and to guide them through the application process.

 Our foundation degree programme in Art, Design and Media gives students the chance to explore different creative areas before choosing a specific subject to study as an undergraduate.